SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 **Work-around:**

-A work-around can be to use the full on microsoft user name.
+A work-around can be to use the full 'onmicrosoft' user name (or any other microsoft user name to initiate the redirect).

 For example, if you have email address and login to Microsoft 365: support@company.com, enter `support@company.mail.onmicrosoft.com` as the username in the Service mailbox dialog.

 If the browser caches an existing valid authentication-cookie, this can result in a direct redirect back to Service without the needed user interaction to get the needed details back.
 Clear the cookies or use an incognito-session in the browser.

+Also make sure your firewall is not blocking IMAPS on port 993.

 #### MX Record pointing to the Microsoft® Exchange Online server